AntonioTorres23/OpenGL_Notes/Advanced Data.md

 glUnmapBuffer(GL_ARRAY_BUFER);
 ```

 By telling OpenGL we're finished with the pointer operations via `glUnmapBuffer`, OpenGL knows you're done.
-By un-mapping, the pointer
+By un-mapping, the pointer becomes invalid and the function returns `GL_TRUE` if OpenGL was able to map your data successfully to the buffer.

+Using `glMapBuffer` is useful for directly mapping data to